M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes all regular files apart from .js in the current directory and all its subdirectories 11-directories - Script that counts number of directories and sub-directories
+9-duplicate_last_line - Script that duplicates the last line of a file 10-no_more_js - Script that deletes all regular files apart from .js in the current directory and all its subdirectories 11-directories - Script that counts number of directories and sub-directories 12-newest_files - Script that displays the 10 newest files in the current directory